Generic Prevnar 13

 Prevnar 13 is made by Wyeth Pharmaceuticals, Inc. Technically, Prevnar 13 is considered a "biologic" medication, and is, therefore, under different rules and laws than most other medications.
-At this time, generic biologics, including generic Prevnar 13, are not allowed to be made.
-However, the laws are changing, and it is likely that generic biologics will be permitted in the near future.

 Understanding Biologics and GenericsBiologics are products that are made using live cells or organisms.
 The cells or organisms are used to produce certain complex proteins or molecules that are used as medications, and the medications are known as "biologics" or "biopharmaceuticals."